erikxcore/node-express-mongo-api-demo/README.md

 To re-create the development environment just run 'npm install' to pull in all node modules into /node_modules. spec.js is simply where our tests are defined for the Mocha integration/'unit' tests.

 TO DO:
-Possible enhancements further down the line if the front-end requies it.
+Possible enhancements further down the line if the front-end requires it.
 Create front-end project and implementation.

 Technologies used: